Jamie-Andrews1/Jamie-Andrews1/README.md

-### 👋 Hi, Im Jamie Andrews a self taught developer learning all aspects of web and software development to create useful applications for myself and others to use and enjoy.
+### 👋 Hi, Im Jamie Andrews welcome to my GitHub profile.

 # About Me
 I got started in development at the beginning of 2020 previously I had only built computers, configured them and earned a comptia A+ certificate.
 I began learning Html, Css and Javascript then NodeJs as a backend language.
 I used what I knew to build a site for my wifes business to save on the money she would spend on wix, just before I had picked up React and used Gatsby.
 I went about building the site in nextjs and used Typescript.